 First, there's waiting in line.
 Plan to spend about an hour standing in Skip-the-line queue if you are not on a tour.
 The visit itself is anywhere from 45 minutes to 1hour30 minutes, depending on the type of the ticket you have, whether you are with a guide or not, how long you wish to linger reading your materials or listening to downloaded audios, or how long you take to shop in the souvenir shop.

 The whole experience of the Colosseum, the Roman forum and the Palatine hill will be anywhere from 2-4 hours.

 It's always good to explore ahead, you will get a more wholesome experience, that is for sure.
 I like the free Ricke Steve's audios on the Colosseum or watching educational video slike this one…

 The cheapest way to get from Civitavecchia to Colosseum is to take a train to Termini station.
 The whole procedure is described in my article Getting from Civitavecchia to Rome.
 Keep in mind getting to Termini station is just one portion of the trip, the train does not take you directly to the Colosseum!

 Taking a bus is also cheap for sure but you need to be very careful with timing because you will get stuck in traffic and go crazy sitting stuck on the bus somewhere between Civitavecchia and Rome.
-Don't take the local buses, only the touristy ones.
+Don't take the local buses, only the tourist shuttles.

 Rome on Your Own bus from Civitavecchia seems so have some more structure but the drop off is quite far for seeing the Colosseum, it's in the Vatican so you would have to take a taxi.
 Which may not be such a bad idea.

-So you took either the train or SIT bus to Termini?
+So you decided to take either the train or a SIT bus to the Termini Station?
 Here's directions for getting from the Termini station to the Colosseum: